 Logitech G Pro

 Logitech, Zowie and Razer are probably the most commonly known brands when it comes to mice, with many pros choosing products from their lineups.
-No professional player uses a wireless mouse, but if you want to, your best and almost only options are the Logitech G900 Chaos Spectrum and the Logitech G403 Wireless.
+Multiple professional players use a wireless mouse, if you want to as well, your best options are the Logitech G900 Chaos Spectrum and the Logitech G403 Wireless.
 Both have a flawless sensor and little to no input lag.